 Please read your appointment information carefully, as it may ask you to bring certain items with you (such as a urine sample, your spectacles or any questionnaires you have been asked to fill in prior to your appointment,depending on the type of clinic or appointment).
 Remember to bring with you your appointment letter, information and any medication you are taking.

 Car parking facilities are available, but as spaces cannot be guaranteed please allow plenty of time to park.
-You may need some change as parking is Pay and Display at our Pinderfields and Dewsbury Hospitals.
-Please visit the Getting here and car parkingsection for information on car park charges.
+You will need change for the car parking machines.
+Please click here for more information on on car park charges.
 There are designated parking spaces for disabled permit holders.
 If you are being brought by car and are unable to walk from the car park there are drop-off points outside the entrances.

 You are expected to make your own way to the hospital wherever possible.
 Only if your medical condition stops you making your own travel arrangements, please contact your GP, who will arrange for transport to your first Outpatient appointment.

 Automated check-in is available at Pinderfields Hospital and Pontefract Hospital and manned receptions are at all three of our hospitals.
-You should arrive as close to your appointment time as possible.
+You should arrive as close to your appointment time as possible, unless instructed otherwise on your appointment letter.
 Early arrival does not mean you will be seen early.
 If you arrive late you may have to wait until the end of the clinic to be seen.
 You should expect to be seen within 30 minutes of your appointment time.
 Up-to-date information about clinic delays will be displayed in the waiting area.
 If you have waited 30 minutes without an explanation, please contact reception.

 It may not be possible to make a diagnosis at your first appointment, as further tests may be required before this can be done.
 The Doctor or other medical professional will discuss this with you and you may be provided with written information.

-If you need to change your appointment, you should telephone the number on your appointment letter or visit the Your appointmentsection to change it online.
+If you need to change your appointment, you should telephone the number on your appointment letter or click here to change it online.

 Sometimes, the hospital may advise you that it is important your GP and Consultant know that your care is being delayed, so we may refer you back to your GP and not offer you a further appointment – this is to ensure and maintain the safe management of your condition.